Hate to say I told you so, but I told you so.

 So now that Hybrid owners of Japanese cars are not getting the outragious

-mileages that are on the stickers they are pissed
+mileages that are on the stickers they are pissed, because they are

 getting mileage more closer to small non-hybrid vehicles yet paid thousands